 The multi-colored mural she created is part of the building façade of Steak’n Shake (an American food restaurant famous for its steakburguers) and was inaugurated in 2017.
 With twenty meters of length and eight thousand painted tiles, this mural is the largest public work of Joana Vasconcelos.

-How to get there: The mural is located nearby Praça Guilherme Gomes Fernandes, close to Livraria Lello and the Rectory of the University of Porto.
-The nearest stations are São Bento and Trindade.
+How to get there: the nearest subway stations are São Bento and Trindade.
 The mural is a 15 minutes walk from these.

 Avenida da Boavista, 604-610 | Porto